AntreasAntoniou/Learning_to_Learn_via_Self-Critique/README.md

 ## Introduction

-Welcome to the code repository of How to train your MAML arxiv_url.
-This repository includes code for training both MAML and MAML++ models, as well as data providers and the datasets for both.
+Welcome to the code repository of Learning to Learn via Self-Critique.
+This repository includes code for training both MAML++ and SCA models as well as data providers and the datasets for both.
 By using this codebase you agree to the terms and conditions in the LICENSE file.

 ## Installation